devclub-iitd/MainWebsite/README.md

 * Used NodeJS 11.x
 * Install ESlint extension in VS Code to see instructions from style guide.
 * Used airbnb's styleguide.
-* Propose use of graphQL to manage database of users and projects.
+* Using firestore database to fetch data dynamically.